jonas-pedersen/traffic-app/readme.md

 ## Run
 From the terminal in the folder where you put this project do the following:
-- Start up the app with the following command
+- Start the app with the following command
 `npm run start`
 - Open [localhost](http://localhost:3000/) with port 3000.

 ### Please note
-As of now the API that I'm using have limit of 10000 request per month.
-This app will use 3 request (one for each departure) each minute which means that it will be possible that the app doesn't work after a few days usage because of this limit.
+As of now the API that I'm using has a limit of 10 000 requests per month.
+This app will use three requests (one for each departure) each minute which means that it will be possible that the app doesn't work after a few days usage because of this limit.

 #### Version History